alex-toy/CsharpDesignPatterns/README.md

 # C# Design Patterns

+## Template Pattern

+The **Template** method pattern is a **behavioral** design pattern.
+The main intent of the pattern is to define the skeleton of an algorithm in an operation, deferring the implementation of some steps to the subclasses.
+Template Method lets subclass redefine certain steps of an algorithm without changing the structure of the algorithm.

 ## Strategy Pattern

 A **strategy** pattern is a **Behavioral** design pattern.
 Its main intent is to define a family of algorithms, encapsulate each one so that they are easily interchangeable.
 This allows the algorithm to vary independently of the client using the algorithm.